storinka/invoke-docs/docs/guide/methods.md

 ### 1 step: instance creation

-First, Invoke checks if custom initializer is available.
-If so, then the custom one will be used to create an instance of the method.

-If no custom initializer was provided, new instance will be created like this: `$methodInstance = new Method();`

-Read more about custom initializer [here](configuration#custom-initializer).
+At this step a new instance of the method is created.

 After method instance is ready, the `__invoke` function in this instance will be called with provided input params.
 All subsequent steps are implemented within this function.

-### 2 step: traits initialization
+### 2 step: extensions registration

-Here extension-traits are initialized.
+At this step extensions are registered.

 Read more about extension-traits [here](#extensions).

 ### 3 step: params validation

-Method params types are combined from params of `handle` function and result of static `params` function.

-### 4 step: `prepare` hooks call

-Hook `prepare` is called at this step for the method itself and for the registered extension-traits.

-Here you can do any preparation to invocation.
-You can also do authorization here.
+At this step parameters are validated.

 ### 5 final step: `handle` call

-At this step finally `handle` is called and its result will be used as result of invocation.
+At this step method `handle` is called.

 ## Extensions

-There are the ways of extending method's functionality.
+There are three ways of extending method's functionality.

 ### Invoke extensions